rrobinson35/power-bi/README.md

-A report displaying retail sales in Australia by various measurements and filters
+2 dashboards displaying retail sales in Australia by various measurements and filters